The main features of Lossless Audio include:

 Furthermore, the last version of Lossless Audio required Microsoft .NET Framework

-which is only included in XP.
-If you don't want to install the .NET Framework [over 23MB] get La frontend 1.2
+, which is included with Windows XP.
+An alternative to the .NET Framework is La frontend 1.2